OutSystems/OutSystems.SetupTools/docs/Set-OSServerConfig.md

 The Apply mode will run the OutSystems configuration tool with the configured settings For that you need to specify the -Apply parameter
-You can also specify the admin credentials for the platform, session and logging (only in OS11) databases In OS11 you may also add the -ConfigureCacheInvalidationService to configure RabbitMQ
+You can also specify the admin credentials for the platform, session and logging (only in OS11) databases You may also add the -InstallServiceCenter to install Service Center In OS11 you may also add the -ConfigureCacheInvalidationService to configure RabbitMQ

 ## EXAMPLES